SA-Butler/NoSQL-Challenge/README.md

 Challenge

-This repositry contain two Jupyter notebooks as per the deliverables for the challenge using NoSQL.
+This repositry contains two Jupyter notebooks as per the deliverables for the challenge using NoSQL.
 The first NoSQL_setup_starter brings in the data from the establishments JSON in the resources directory.
 The data is then prepared as per the requirements.
 The second notebook NoSQL_analysis_starter performs the exploratory analysis according to the challenge requirements.